dstackai/dstack/docs/examples/finetuning-llama-2.md

-# Fine-tuning Llama 2 using QLoRA
+# Fine-tuning LLMs using Tasks

-The release of Llama 2 by Meta has caused quite a stir due to its impressive performance and its license that permits commercial use.
+!!! info "NOTE:"
-Along with other advancements in the LLM toolchain, such as LangChain and vector databases, Llama 2 has vast potential for applications.
+    This example demonstrates how to fine-tune [`llama-2-7b-chat-hf`](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf), with QLoRA and your own script, using [Tasks](../docs/guides/tasks.md).

-This example demonstrates how to use `dstack` to fine-tune [`llama-2-7b-chat-hf`](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf), using any cloud of your choice.
+    If you'd like to fine-tune an LLM via a simple API, consider using the [Fine-tuning](../docs/guides/task-generation.md) API.
+It's a lot simpler and doesn't need your own script.

 ## Prepare a dataset